Releem/mysqlconfigurer/README.md

 The present repository contains the source code of the **Releem Agent**.

-[Releem](https://releem.com) is a simple MySQL monitoring tool with automatic configuration tuning to improve performance and reduce costs.
-Using Releem you can see general Performance metrics and it will assist you prepare performance optimized configuration tailored for your MySQL server based on Workload, MySQL metrics and Database size.
+[Releem](https://releem.com) is a simple MySQL tuning tool to improve database performance and reduce the costs of servers.
+Using Releem, you can see general Performance metrics, and it will assist you in preparing performance-optimized configurations tailored for your MySQL server based on Workload, MySQL metrics, and Database size.

 With Releem we are trying to bring top-notch experience in performance tuning and save thousands of software engineers hours.